-The understanding of the $\alpha$ -dispersion remains incomplete.
-A multitude of various mechanisms and elements contribute to this frequency dependence, three well-established ones being [4]:
+The understanding of the $\alpha\text{-dispersion}$ remains incomplete.
+A multitude of various mechanisms and

 - The frequency-dependent conductance of the channel proteins present in the cell membrane. - The frequency dependence of the surface conductance and capacitance largely caused by the effect of the counter-ion atmosphere existing near charged cell surfaces. - The effect of the endoplasmic reticulum, when it exists.